moukoublen/docker-kafka/README.md

 Kafka docker image with `adoptopenjdk`.

-The image is available directly from [Docker Hub](https://hub.docker.com/r/moukoublen/kafka/)
+The image is available in [Docker Hub](https://hub.docker.com/r/moukoublen/kafka/)

+The repo is located in [Github](https://github.com/moukoublen/docker-kafka)

 Based on excellent work of  [wurstmeister/kafka](https://github.com/wurstmeister/kafka-docker)